A strong sales strategy plan creates the foundation for a cohesive and successful sales organization.

 6. Sales Activities

 This should span everything from the sales presentation to closing techniques.
-These activities include the following.
+We discussed some of these activities in the "Sales Strategies" list above.

 Businesses should always be looking for ways to innovate their approach to sales.
 Here are some creative things sales reps and teams can do on their own to jumpstart their performance, stand out from competition, and boost team productivity.